 - On the Resource Locations page, click Download to download the Cloud Connector software.

 - Launch the Cloud Connector installer.
 The installer performs an initial connectivity check to ensure you can connect to Citrix Cloud.

 - When prompted, sign in to Citrix Cloud.

 - Follow the wizard to install and configure the Cloud Connector.
 When the installation finishes, the installer performs a final connectivity check to verify Connector-to-Cloud communication.

-- Repeat Steps 1-4 on additional machines you want to use as Cloud Connectors.
+- Repeat these steps on additional machines you want to use as Cloud Connectors.

 After installation, Citrix Cloud registers your domain in Identity and Access Management.
 For more information, see Identity and access management.

 Installation with multiple customers and existing resource locations

 If you’re an administrator for multiple customer accounts, Citrix Cloud prompts you to select the customer account you want to associate with the Cloud Connector.